mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

-It’s like one of those little Hello Kitty boxes they sell at the mall that’s stuffed with tiny pencils and microscopic paper, all crammed into a glittery transparent case that can be concealed in your palm for covert stationary operations.
+It’s like one of those little Hello Kitty boxes they sell at the mall that’s stuffed with tiny pencils and microscopic paper, all crammed into a glittery transparent case that can be concealed in your palm for covert stationery operations.
 Except that blocks don’t require so much squinting.

 The curly braces can also be traded for the words **do** and **end**, which is